Hey Ollie blog readers! We’re offering you an exclusive 60% OFF your starter box! Try now!

 Share article

-To help you, we’ve created a complete nine step guide to puppy proofing.
+To help you, we’ve created a complete 9-step guide to puppy proofing your house or apartment.

 puppy-looks-ashamed-after-knocking-over-a-potted-plant

-If it’s on the floor, assume at some point it will end up in your puppy’s mouth.
-This means it is time to summon your inner Marie Kondo.
-Even if an item sparks joy, it may need to spark joy from a higher, more secure location.
+If it’s on the floor or within paw’s reach, you should assume it will eventually end up in your puppy’s mouth.
+When puppy proofing your house, summon your inner organizer to determine what stays or goes.
+But remember—even if an item sparks joy, it may need to do so from a higher, more secure location until your puppy is a mature, well-behaved adult.

-Do a second sweep after you’ve cleaned up.
-While that yoga mat in the corner might be no big deal now, you probably don’t want it filled with puppy scratches or nibbles – or worse, an emergency vet visit because the puppy ate a chunk.
+• Get down on your puppy’s level to ensure you’ve removed all temptations.
+While that yoga mat in the corner might seem like no big deal, you probably don’t want it marked with puppy scratches, or worse, shredded to bits, followed by an emergency vet visit because the puppy ate a piece.

 2. Hide Wires